 Previously the options for those concerns consisted of either doing nothing about it due to a lack of effective treatment options or having traditional rhinoplasty surgery which often involves the destructive removal of large amounts of cartilage to reduce the size of the nose as opposed to the modern techniques of preserving the vital cartilage to reshape the nose more effectively and in a more gentle manner.
 Of course, undergoing rhinoplasty surgery is not for every patient as there may be underlying chronic medical conditions which may increase the risks of having the procedure or patients may not be able to take enough time off for the procedure and the required recovery period.
 In other cases, patients simply feel unwilling or unable to undergo an invasive surgical procedure as they may not be comfortable with the risks involved.

 Fortunately, the number of non-invasive aesthetic procedures has markedly increased over the last few years, and thanks to improvements in dermal filler technology, doctors have been able to offer a less invasive method of improving the shape of the nose with the non-surgical rhinoplasty, which is also known as a ‘liquid rhinoplasty’ or ‘liquid nose job’.

 RELATED: What is non-surgical rhinoplasty?

-Our 106 Crawford Street clinic is a dedicated non-surgical clinic for the treatment of a range of aesthetic concerns and skin conditions.
-Many patients are now able to have a non-surgical nose job whilst on their lunch break as the procedure takes no more than 30 to 40 minutes to perform and the results are instantly visible.
+Our Baker Street Clinic is a dedicated non-surgical clinic for the treatment of a range of aesthetic concerns and skin conditions.
+Many patients are now able to have a non-surgical nose job whilst on their lunch break as the procedure takes no more than 30 to 40 minutes to perform, and the results are instantly visible.
 However, it is important to bear in mind there are several key differences between a non-surgical rhinoplasty and a surgical rhinoplasty and we will cover the differences below.

 What concerns can a nose job correct?